OCA/connector/connector/doc/guides/concepts.rst

 =======

-The base class is :py:class:`connector.connector.Binder`.
+The base class is :py:class:`connector.components.binder.Binder`.

+In your components, you probably want to inherit from:

+* ``_inherit = 'base.binder'``

+And the usages for the lookups are:

+* ``binder``

-Binders are classes which know how to find the external ID for an Odoo ID, how to find the Odoo ID for an external ID and how to create the binding between them.
+Binders are components that know how to find the external ID for an Odoo ID, how to find the Odoo ID for an external ID and how to create the binding between them.
 A default implementation is available and can be inherited if needed.